Pull Request Template

 or.gitcode/PULL_REQUEST_TEMPLATE/

-folder, GitCode will provide a list of these templates for contributors to choose from when creating a PR.提示The template configuration must be placed in the default branch of the repository.
-If you create a template in another branch, the configuration will not take effect, and related features cannot be used by collaborating users.
+folder, and GitCode will display the created templates when a PR is created for this project.提示The template configuration must be placed in the default branch of the repository.
+If you create the template in another branch, the configuration will not take effect, and the related features will not be available for collaborative users.

 -